Alejogb1/job-board/blog-data/what-innovations-are-driving-the-improvement-of-alignment-processes-for-open-source-ai-models.md

 Then there's reinforcement learning from human feedback RLHF  This is massive  Its basically letting humans guide the model's learning process  like a superpowered version of supervised learning  instead of just giving the model tons of labeled data  we interact with it  give it feedback  and shape its behavior over time  this is where things like preference models come in  we're teaching models to prefer certain outputs over others which is a really powerful way to align their goals with ours   This stuff is super important because it lets us address issues that are hard to specify through simple data alone things like bias  fairness  and ethical considerations  There are great resources out there  I recommend checking out some books on RL  they dive deep into the practical applications of this kind of training

-Okay so let's look at some code snippets to illustrate some of these points  these are simplified examples but they capture the essence of the ideas
+ so let's look at some code snippets to illustrate some of these points  these are simplified examples but they capture the essence of the ideas

 **Snippet 1: Adversarial Robustness Testing**